arturzangiev/ten-tech-test/README.md

 ### Challenge #3
 * Only superusers should be able to write to the hat, footwear and brand endpoints
-* All users should be able to read the hat, footwear and brand endpoints
+* All users should be able to read the hat, footwear and brand endpoints (assumption: unauthenticated user can't read)
 * Allow styles to be editable via the admin panel